gbrault/jupytersketcher/jupysketch-doc/docs/index.md

 ## pysketcher features

 * Drawing sketches on a matplotlib widget for Jupyter Notebook server or Lab
-* Defining a yaml based "grammar" to define sketches
+* Defining a yaml based "grammar" to define sketches and simplify reuse
-* Animating sketches within the notebook
+* Animating sketches within Jupyter notebooks

 ## Main benefit

-With Pysketcher for Jupyter mechanical notebooks, you get a single copy of the description of the problem and a space to simulate and show the user how the system behaves
+With Pysketcher for Jupyter mechanical notebooks, you get a single copy of the description of the problem which is as well a space to simulate and system behaviour